peterwmacd/peterwmacd.github.io/index.md

 ## About

-I am a postdoctoral scholar in the Department of Mathematics and Statistics at McGill University, under the supervision of [Dr. Eric D. Kolaczyk](https://sites.bu.edu/kolaczyk/).
-I work primarily on statistical analysis of multiple and dynamic networks.
-I also have interests in post-selection inference and machine learning for health data.
+I am an Assistant Professor in the Department of Statistics & Actuarial Science at the University of Waterloo.
+I work primarily on statistical analysis and methods for multiple and dynamic networks.
+I also have interests in post-selection inference, and formally private and fair statistical methods for network data.

+I was formerly (2023-2024) a postdoctoral scholar in the Department of Mathematics & Statistics at McGill University, under the supervision of [Dr. Eric D. Kolaczyk](https://sites.bu.edu/kolaczyk/).

-I completed my PhD at the University of Michigan, co-advised by [Dr. Elizaveta Levina](https://lsa.umich.edu/stats/people/faculty/elevina.html) and [Dr. Ji Zhu](https://lsa.umich.edu/stats/people/faculty/jizhu.html).
+I completed my PhD (2018-2023) at the University of Michigan, co-advised by [Dr. Elizaveta Levina](https://lsa.umich.edu/stats/people/faculty/elevina.html) and [Dr. Ji Zhu](https://lsa.umich.edu/stats/people/faculty/jizhu.html).
 I am also an alumnus of their [research group](http://dept.stat.lsa.umich.edu/~elevina/group.html).
-Previously, I received my MMath (Statistics) and my BMath (Statistics and Pure Mathematics) from the University of Waterloo.
+Previously, I received my MMath (Statistics 2017-2018) and my BMath (Statistics and Pure Mathematics 2012-2017) from the University of Waterloo.

-In Fall 2024, I will start as an Assistant Professor at the University of Waterloo.

 ## Research Interests and Selected Publications